 Contents page

 Narrative Statement 1

-Statement of Responsibilities for the Statement of Accounts 14
+Statement of Responsibilities for the Statement of Accounts 15

-Independent Auditor's Report 15
+Independent Auditor's Report 16

-Statement of Accounting Policies 18
+Statement of Accounting Policies 20

 Core Accounting Statements

-Movement in Reserves Statement 22
+Movement in Reserves Statement 24

-Comprehensive Income and Expenditure Statement 23
+Comprehensive Income and Expenditure Statement 25

-Balance Sheet 24
+Balance Sheet 26

-Cash Flow Statement 25
+Cash Flow Statement 27

-Notes to Core Accounting Statements 26
+Notes to Core Accounting Statements 28

 Supplementary Statements

-Firefighters' Pension Schemes Fund Account 100
+Firefighters' Pension Schemes Fund Account 98

-Net Assets Statement 100
+Net Assets Statement 98

-Firefighters' Pension Schemes Fund Account note 101
+Firefighters' Pension Schemes Fund Account note 99

-Annual Governance Statement 104
+Annual Governance Statement 102

-Glossary of Terms 118
+Glossary of Terms 116

-User feedback questionnaire 119
+User feedback questionnaire 117

-London Fire and Emergency Planning Authority
+London Fire and Emergency Planning Authority (LFEPA)

-The London Fire and Emergency Planning Authority (LFEPA) is part of a unique government arrangement of organisations operating under the umbrella of the Greater London Authority (GLA), which includes this Authority, the core GLA, the Mayor's Office for Policing and Crime, the Metropolitan Police Service and Transport for London.
+The London Fire and Emergency Planning Authority (LFEPA) is part of a number of organisations operating under the umbrella of the Greater London Authority (GLA), which includes this Authority, the core GLA, the Mayor's Office for Policing and Crime, overseeing the work of the Metropolitan Police Service, Transport for London, the London Legacy Development Corporation and the Old Oak and Park Royal Development Corporation.

 The London Fire Brigade (LFB) is run by LFEPA.
-The Mayor appoints all LFEPA's 17 Members and chooses one of them to be the Chairman of the Authority.
-Eight are nominated from the London Assembly, seven from the London Boroughs and two Mayoral appointees.
+The Mayor appoints all LFEPA's 17 Members and appoints one of them to be the Chair of the Authority.
+Eight members are nominated from the London Assembly, seven from the London Boroughs and two are Mayoral appointees.
 The Authority sets the strategy and policies for the provision of fire and rescue services in London and it has adopted structures and processes to ensure that it is regularly able to scrutinise performance against its strategies and priorities.

 The Mayor has the power to give LFEPA directions and guidance, including the manner in which the Authority is to perform any of its duties or to conduct any legal proceedings.
 However, any direction or guidance given by the Mayor must be consistent with the Fire and Rescue National Framework and fire safety enforcement guidance.
-The Mayor and Assembly are responsible for setting the Authority's budget requirement.
+The Mayor is responsible for setting the Authority's budget requirement, subject to presentation to the London Assembly.

-We provide services across the whole of the Greater London area serving London's 8.2 million residents as well as those who work in, or visit the city.
+We provide services across the whole of the Greater London area serving London's 8.6 million residents as well as those who work in, or visit the city.
 We cover 33 unitary authorities, all with specific political, social and geographic conditions, and are the only regional fire and rescue service in the country.